ROCm/HIP/docs/markdown/hip_faq.md

 ### On HCC, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang ?
 Yes!
 HIP/HCC generates the object code which conforms to the GCC ABI, and also links with libstdc++.
 This means you can compile host code with the compiler of your choice and link this with GPU code compiler with HIP.
 Larger projects often contain a mixture of accelerator code (initially written in CUDA with nvcc) plus host code (compiled with gcc, icc, or clang).
-These projects can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from the preferred compiler.
+These projects can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from the preferred compiler.S

 ### HIP detected my platform (hcc vs nvcc) incorrectly - what should I do?